matc-thaher/website/index.md

 permalink: /
 ---

-# Welcome to My Research Website
+# Welcome to My Personal Website

 Hello!
 I’m Mohammad Abu Thaher Chowdhury, a PhD student at [RPI](https://www.rpi.edu/).
 My research focuses on understanding the nature of dark matter and its potential interactions at various scales.